sheril5/infra/README.md

 * cosign-keys

-  now the cosign keys secret is automatically created in tekton-pipelines namespace.
+  Now the cosign keys secret is automatically created in tekton-pipelines namespace.

 * Extra-config secret